After Closing, Is the Seller Responsible for Any Repairs In Garland

 Breaking Down The Process: How Post-closing Repairs Are Handled In Real Estate Transactions In Texas

-After closing on a new home in Texas, buyers may be responsible for addressing needed repairs.
-Those who are unfamiliar with the process may find this a daunting task.
+Buyers may be responsible for addressing needed repairs after closing on a new home in Texas.
+Those who are unfamiliar with the process may find this daunting.

-In Texas, post-closing repairs are usually handled through negotiations between the buyer and seller or through the use of an escrow account.
+In Texas, post-closing repairs are usually handled through negotiations between the buyer and seller or through an escrow account.
 The buyer must first provide the seller with a list of requested repairs.

 To ensure a successful real estate transaction in Texas, buyers must understand their responsibility for post-closing repairs.